Top 6 Google Alerts Alternatives

 While collecting mentions from websites is relatively easy, collecting data from social media platforms is more of a delicate matter because of privacy restrictions in the aftermath of Facebook’s Cambridge Analytica scandal.

-Facebook, which also owns Instagram, has now strict protocols and authentication processes to ensure that external apps such as web and social media monitoring tools collect only publicly available data.
+Facebook, which also owns Instagram, has now strict protocols and authentication processes to ensure that external apps collect only publicly available data.

-Facebook reviews each media monitoring tool to ensure everything done in accordance with their standards and best practices.
+Facebook reviews each media monitoring tool to ensure everything is done in accordance with its standards and best practices.

 Here are the sources both tools monitor.